-The centennial of Daniel Webster's birth which occurs on the 18th of Januastreet, a string of Rosary Beads, with links of ry next will be celebrated in the Ciucin-
+The centennial of Daniel Webster's birth which occurs on the 18th of January next will be celebrated in the Cincinnati schools.

 It is understood that the depositors of the Newark Mechanics' Bank have determined to prosecute the directors, and will employ eminent counsel.